KetsiaD/blog/_posts/2023-08-30-introduction-post.md

 with the installations of all the different libraries and softwares to help me preview my blog before I can push it to my Github to be live for all the viewers.
-Regardless of all the challenging paths to get to this, I was able to find great guidance from [Jekyll setup guide](http://jekyllrb.com/docs/home)
+Regardless of all the challenging paths to get to this, I was able to find great guidance from [Jekyll setup guide](http://jekyllrb.com/docs/home).

+I am looking forward to a better understanding of all the different pieces put together to create a blog and how to edit and design blogs.
+The [Database and Websystems](https://hendrix-cs.github.io/csci340/) class's lectures will be a great time for me t understand all the concepts.

 #### There are a couple things that I still need to understand: